NikitaGoswami09/NikitaGoswami09/README.md

 ### Hi 👋 I'm Nikita Goswami

 I'm a dedicated Full Stack Web Development Aspirant, proficient in Front-end Web Development, who likes to do creativity while learning.
-I am hard-working, dedicated, and disciplined in my tech field.
+I am hard-working, dedicated, and disciplined in my tech field.😄

+I'm based in Uttarakhand,India.
+Some technologies that I love working with include MERN Stack, Typescript, and web testing.
+I have learned HTML, CSS, Javascript, Python, basic data structures, and React.
+I am interested in learning about Blockchain technology.
+E-mail: nikitagoswami09@gmail.com
+portfolio:

 <!--
 **NikitaGoswami09/NikitaGoswami09** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.